huaban/erlzk/README.md

 left by `erlzk:exists/3` and `erlzk:get_data/3` calls.

-When erlzk receive a watch event will send a message to your watcher, the message is a tuple, in the form of {RegisterPath, WatchEvent}, RegisterPath is useful when you need to reset a new watcher, WatchEvent include:
+When erlzk receive a watch event will send a message to your watcher, the message is a tuple, in the form of {WatchEvent, RegisterPath}, RegisterPath is useful when you need to reset a new watcher, WatchEvent include: